 Dada Divas is modular, non-linear, and site-adaptive.
 Each performance can be unique in form, length, and personnel, ranging from versions suitable for concerts to fully-staged theatrical productions in a wide variety of spaces and settings.
 Dada Divas draws on the concept of archives to (re)collect artistic works, auto/ biographies, themes, and issues important to these Dada instigators.
 The work’s vignettes involve opening and rummaging through boxes—alluding to archival collections in libraries, or forgotten paraphernalia in dusty attics—and (re)discovering mementos and artifacts from these women’s lives and works.
 This staging examines the paradoxical relationship between the ephemerality of performance and society’s tendency to record and itemize cultural artifacts, and also the irony of anthologizing an artistic movement that sought to abolish such consecration.

-Preview performances of Dada Divas were in November 2015 in Brno and Olomouc, Czech Republic, where Jacqueline Bobak was joined by fearless vocalist/artist Carmina Escobar, opera/noise artist Micaela Tobin, and composer Mark Bobak (sound design, incidental music, and electronics).
-This same group premiered a new staging by director Cordelia Istel in September 2016 in Monterrey, Mexico, at the XIII Festival Internacional Música Nueva, and in November 2016 at the Dada World Fair in San Francisco.
-Also in November, the cast of Dada Divas was joined by renowned vocalist Jaap Blonk in Los Angeles in a performance of excerpts from the larger work.
+Dada Divas was previewed initially in November 2015 in Brno and Olomouc, Czech Republic, where Jacqueline Bobak was joined by fearless vocalist/artist Carmina Escobar, opera/noise artist Micaela Tobin, and composer Mark Bobak (sound design, incidental music, and electronics).
+This same group presented new stagings by director Cordelia Istel in September 2016 in Monterrey, Mexico, at the XIII Festival Internacional Música Nueva, and in November 2016 at the Dada World Fair in San Francisco.
+Also that November, the cast of Dada Divas presented excerpts from the larger work in a concert featuring renowned vocalist Jaap Blonk at the performance space Automata in Los Angeles.
+Compositional work continues toward making the piece a full-fledged opera scheduled for presentation in Mexico City in late 2018.
 The research component of Dada Divas will be presented in lectures and publications, and in 2015–2016 constituted a year-long course at the California Institute of the Arts.